priolo/jon-template/README.md

 If I use a WEB APP and I copy the URL and send it to a friend
 I expect him to see exactly what I see (with the same permissions of course)
-Then the selected TABs, the filters and the sorting on the lists
+Then the selected TABs, filters and sorting on the lists.
-they must be kept in the [`search` of the current url](https://developer.mozilla.org/en-US/docs/Web/API/URL/search) also called *query string*
+they must be kept in the [`search` of the current URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/search) also called *query string*
-... in short, what is after the "?" in the url
+... in short, what is after the "?" in the URL

-In STORE [Route](https://github.com/priolo/jon-template/blob/336589e17b1fa05a198f1d24322b9c78bbeff0ca/src/stores/route/store.js) I can get or set a variable in the `query string`
+In STORE [Route](https://github.com/priolo/jon-template/blob/336589e17b1fa05a198f1d24322b9c78bbeff0ca/src/stores/route/store.js) I can get or set a variable of `query string`
 which can be used in VIEW

 An excerpt from the STORE: